Juried Student Show

 November 27–December 8, 2017

-The exhibition is being dedicated in the memory of Billy Mayer, a long-time member of the art faculty who died unexpectedly at his home on Saturday, Nov.
-11, at age 64.
-A professor of art, Mayer was head of the college’s sculpture and ceramic programs, and had taught at Hope since 1978.
+The 2017 Juried Student Show is being dedicated in the memory of Billy Mayer, a long-time member of the art faculty who died unexpectedly at his home on Saturday, Nov.
+11, at the age of 64.
+Mayer was a professor of art and the head of the college’s sculpture and ceramic programs, and had taught at Hope since 1978.

-Open to all students at Hope, the competitive exhibition is an annual fixture in the De Pree gallery.
-Each year, the Department of Art and Art History invites a recognized artist or curator to judge the student work.
+Open to all students at Hope, the competitive Juried Student Show is an annual fixture in the De Pree gallery.
+Each year, the Department of Art and Art History invites a recognized artist or curator to select and judge the student work.

 Cook Auditorium, De Pree Art Center and Gallery